-After several days, you can stop throwing the treats into the crate but continue saying "kennel up".
+After several days, you can stop throwing the treats into the crate but continue saying the "kennel up" command.
 The first few times, you might have to move your hand as if you're throwing a treat inside after you give the command.
-When your dog gets inside, click your clicker or praise the dog and drop a treat into the crate.
+When your dog gets inside, click your clicker or praise it and drop a treat into the crate.

 Problems and Proofing Behavior

 The crate should be a place of comfort for your dog.
-If your dog seems anxious inside the crate, don't leave the dog alone until they get used to it.
+If your dog seems anxious inside the crate, don't leave it alone until it gets used being confined.
 Try feeding your dog in the crate and letting it spend time in the crate while you are around.
 Let the dog out after a short period of time (ideally while calm).
 Gradually increase the length of time you leave the pup in the crate.
-Once your dog seems to consider the crate its own space and can relax in there, then you can start leaving the dog in there when you leave.
+Once your dog seems to consider the crate its own space and can relax in there, then you can start leaving it in there when you leave.
 The last thing you want is for your dog to associate you leaving with anything fearful.
 This can lead to or exacerbate separation anxiety.

-- If your dog is not running into the crate for the treats, you may need to find something more valuable to entice the pooch.
-Try to find something they cannot resist, like stinky treats, hot dog pieces, chicken, a new squeaky toy, etc.
+If your dog is not running into the crate for the treats, you may need to find something more valuable to entice the pooch.
+Try to find something it cannot resist, like stinky treats, hot dog pieces, chicken, or a new squeaky toy.

-- Don't force your dog into the crate, especially if your dog seems afraid of it.
+Don't force your dog into the crate, especially if it seems afraid.
 Instead, make the crate extra comfortable (a nice plush bed will work).
 Leave the crate open at all times, put your dog's favorite toys inside, and feed your dog as close to the crate as it will get.
 If there is a removable top, take it off.
 As your dog gets more used to the presence of the crate, increase the proximity of the feedings.
 It may take some time, but your dog should get over the fears.

 If you continue to have trouble getting your dog to get in the crate on cue, seek help from a dog trainer or behaviorist.
 Ask your vet for recommendations or a referral.